 Startups are an essential part of today’s urban culture.
-A lively startup scene brings international talent to cities and generates lots of new ideas.
+A lively startup scene brings international talent to cities and generates lots of new ideas and money.
 But then?
 Does all this innovation really find its way into the culture at large?
-And let’s be honest: the aspirational success stories of the AirBNBs and the Ubers aside, most startups fail, leaving their founders with debts and frustration.
+And let’s be honest: the aspirational success stories of the AirBNBs and the Ubers and the Bookings and the Adyens aside, most startups fail, leaving their founders with debts and frustration.

 (This evening will be in English)

 - Prins Constantijn van Oranje, special envoy of TechLeap

 - 2 stories: Michel Visser on the failure of Konnektid and Stefano Cutello, whose Pastbook.com went from near-failure to winning the Deloitte Fast50

 - Startup models of the future: Jennifer Harvey of Google Developers Launchpad and Irene Duyn of the new innovation district Cumulus Park in Amsterdam Zuidoost

 - 2 stories: Niels de Greef on the failure of ParkFlyRent and Daan Weddepohl on the near-failure of Peerby (and on his new book ’99 redenen om te stoppen, en toch door te gaan’)

 - Panel with Myrthe van der Erve of TNW, Constantijn van Oranje of TechLeap, Bas Beekman of Startup Amsterdam and Johan van Mil of Peak Capital